Web3 Strategy

 My Role

-I led the development of a governance-first Web3 strategy, defining how blockchain capabilities should be evaluated, prioritized, and introduced within a regulated enterprise environment.
+I led development of a governance-first Web3 strategy, defining how blockchain capabilities should be evaluated, prioritized, governed, and introduced within a regulated enterprise environment.

-My role focused on translating emerging Web3 capabilities into structured decision frameworks, ensuring adoption aligned with regulatory requirements, operational constraints, and enterprise risk tolerance.
+My role focused on translating emerging Web3 capabilities into structured decision frameworks, ensuring adoption aligned with regulatory requirements, enterprise architecture readiness, operational constraints, and institutional risk tolerance.

-I facilitated alignment across stakeholders to move from fragmented experimentation to a coordinated, governance-driven approach to Web3 adoption.
+I facilitated alignment across stakeholders to move from fragmented experimentation to a coordinated adoption model grounded in governance gates, infrastructure readiness, and enterprise value.

 Scope